 Last Updated on

 Learning how to edit photos in Lightroom is a fundamental part of a photographer’s workflow.
-When post-processing photographs, I want to make sure they communicate to the viewer the same emotion I felt when I took them.
+When post-processing photographs, I always ask myself this question: Why is photography important?
+I want to make sure that my images communicate to the viewer the same emotion I felt when I took them.
 Lightroom (today called Lightroom Classic CC) allows you to enhance your images with countless professional tools available.

 This article is Part 3 of The Ultimate Beginner’s Guide to Lightroom

 So how to edit your photos in Lightroom?